History of Ireland in Timeline

 2009: Births to mothers born outside of Ireland

-In 2009, nearly a quarter of births (24 percent) in the Republic of Ireland were to mothers born outside of Ireland.
+In 2009, nearly a quarter (24 percent) of births in the Republic of Ireland were to mothers born outside of Ireland.

 2010: Graeme McDowell Wins U.S. Open

-2010: Survey on religious service attendance
+2010: Religious service attendance

 In a 2010 survey conducted on behalf of the Irish Times, 32% of respondents said they went to a religious service more than once per week.